The limiting law of the Discrete Gaussian level lines: Introduction

-The top level-line in \SOS was shown in~\cite{CLMST16} to have random fluctuations of at most $L^{1/3+o(1)}$ from the flat portions of its limit.
-Key to that was showing that the law of the top level-line in the relevant region resembles that of a random walk, conditioned to be nonnegative, and penalized exponentially in the area below it.
+The top level line in \SOS was shown in~\cite{CLMST16} to have random fluctuations of at most $L^{1/3+o(1)}$ from the flat portions of its limit.
+Key to that was showing that the law of the top level line in the relevant region resembles that of a random walk, conditioned to be nonnegative, and penalized exponentially in the area below it.
 The latter is known~\cite{ISV15} to have $L^{1/3}$ fluctuations, and moreover its scaling limit is known to have the law of a Ferrari--Spohn diffusion~\cite{FerrariSpohn05}, defined below (in fact, the continuous analogue---a Brownian excursion tilted by its area---is equivalent via a Girsanov transformation to Brownian motion staying above a parabolic barrier, which was studied in~\cite{FerrariSpohn05}).
-It was recently established~\cite{CKL24} that the order of the \SOS top level-line fluctuations is at least~$L^{1/3}$, and one expects that to be the correct order, with a scaling limit that is \emph{not} Ferrari--Spohn but a variant of it, due to the interaction between the different level-lines (if the lower level-lines were instead deterministic---achievable via suitable boundary conditions---the resulting top level-line would yield a Ferrari--Spohn limit, as was shown in~\cite{CKL24} via adapting the recent proof~\cite{IOSV21} of a Ferrari--Spohn limit for the 2\Dim Ising model with critical prewetting).
-Rather, the conjectured \SOS limit should take after the line-ensemble of non-crossing random walks with geometric area tilts (see, e.g.,~\cite{BCG25,CaputoGanguly23,CIW19a,CIW19b,DLZ23,HKS25,Serio23} for studies of this line-ensemble in the discrete (random walks) and continuous (Brownian polymers) setting, which for a single curve reverts to a Ferrari--Spohn limit).
+It was recently established~\cite{CKL24} that the order of the \SOS top level line fluctuations is at least~$L^{1/3}$.
+This is expected to be the correct order, but bounding the fluctuations from above is challenging---in \SOS (and also in the \ZGFF), there is a diverging number of level lines pushing against each other.
+Showing that this interaction does not change the fluctuation order at the top level remains an open problem in \SOS.
+(If the boundary conditions in \SOS are manipulated to force just a single level line, then it would have a Ferrari--Spohn limit, as was shown in~\cite{CKL24} via adapting the recent proof~\cite{IOSV21} of this limit for the 2\Dim Ising model with critical prewetting).
+The conjectured \SOS limit should, instead of Ferrari--Spohn, take after the line-ensemble of non-crossing random walks with geometric area tilts (see, e.g.,~\cite{BCG25,CaputoGanguly23,CIW19a,CIW19b,DLZ23,HKS25,Serio23} studying it in the discrete and continuous setting).
+See \cref{sec:open-prob-related} for more on the open problem of these laws in \SOS.

 For \ZGFF, the second author, Martinelli and Sly~\cite{LMS16} showed that, as in the case of \SOS, the surface heights concentrate on two values $H,H+1$, and for ``most'' values of $L$ the surface forms a plateau of area $(1-\epsilon_\beta)L^2$ at height $H$ (for $\epsilon$ arbitrarily small as $\beta$ increases).
 In more detail, let